 3 Time-tested Elements for Outdoor Living Space DesignPergola Depot

-Trends in outdoor room design have evolved over the years, but core elements that still remain to create the framework for your outdoor space include patio flooring, natural boundaries, and structures such as outdoor pergola kits, gazebos, pagodas, and similar wood structures.
+A leading trend in outdoor room design incorporates outdoor pergola kits into the landscape.
+Designs have evolved over the years, but core elements that still remain to create the framework for your outdoor space include patio flooring, natural boundaries, and structures such as outdoor pergola kits, gazebos, pagodas, and similar wood structures.

 One of the first steps is to define the borders of your outdoor room.
 Measure off the area and make your wish-list for the space.
 Are you trying to preserve the natural aspects of your surroundings?
 Do you want to be sure you don’t obstruct your view or are you trying to create more privacy?
 Are there space or building restrictions?
 Answers to these questions will lead you to one of your first decisions on how you’ll create the border of your outdoor room.